Segeomjeong Pavilion

 Segeomjeong Pavilion in Seoul, Korea

 Segeomjeong Pavilion is a pavilion located on Hongjecheon Stream at the base of Mount Bugaksan in northwest Seoul.
-Due to its location, surrounded by nature and built on a stream, the pavilion has been mentioned in many literary works, poems, and essays over the years.
+Due to its location, surrounded by nature, and built on a stream, the pavilion has been mentioned in many literary works, poems, and essays over the years.

 While historians aren’t exactly sure when the pavilion was first built, its history dates back hundreds of years.
-For centuries, ordinary citizens, visiting Chinese officials, and warriors have stopped here to refresh, prepare for battle, or enjoy the surroundings views.
+For centuries, ordinary citizens, visiting Chinese officials, and warriors have stopped here to refresh, prepare for battle, or enjoy the surrounding views.
 It was considered one of the best places to refresh on a hot summer day.

 Hongjecheon Stream, a tributary of the Hangang River, Seoul, Korea